0

 04/30/2025

-This is a complex study - and it is important to note that it is looking at estradiol NOT estriol.
+This is a complex study — and it is important to note that it is looking at estradiol, NOT estriol.
 Estradiol is already stronger than estriol.
-Nevertheless, the study still found that even the stronger estradiol, when applied low dose and topically, has minimal systemic absorption - something that has long term implications for how women are treated in the future!
+Nevertheless, the study still found that even the stronger estradiol, when applied low dose and topically, has minimal systemic absorption — something that has long-term implications for how women's care may evolve in the future.

 Additionally, during treatment with low-dose vaginal estrogens, systemic estradiol levels remained within or slightly above the normal postmenopausal range, depending on the dose and formulation.
 The study highlights the importance of using accurate measurement techniques and provides insights into the expected systemic absorption of estradiol with these therapies.